Internationalization of the Curriculum Faculty Workshop

 Full-time, benefits-based USD staff members have the opportunity to serve as an Experiential Learning Professional as part of the Second Year Experience Abroad (SYE Abroad) Program.
 This program is a feature component of the second year initiative on campus and is an opportunity for staff members to work with small groups of students both on campus and abroad.
 Staff members work with freshmen students for approximately one year before traveling abroad with the students during Intersession of their sophomore year.

-The USD International Center is now accepting applications for SYE Abroad 2014 Experiential Learning Professional staff positions.
-Application deadline is March 1, 2013.
+The USD International Center is will be accepting applications for SYE Abroad 2015 Experiential Learning Professional staff positions soon.
+Application information will be posted at the end of March 2014.

 Information about the role of Experiential Learning Professionals on the SYE Abroad Program and a sample calendar can be accessed through the links below:

-Applications for SYE Abroad 2014 Experiential Learning Professionals can be found below:
+When available, applications for SYE Abroad 2015 Experiential Learning Professionals can be found utilizing the links below: